 The alternative is an accurate home sleep apnea reading, using a small device that gathers data while you snooze in your own bed.
 When it comes to a home sleep study vs lab, most patients prefer the at-home option, unless specific circumstances necessitate the alternative.

-Give us a call at Snoring & CPAP Solutions LLC office in Willoughby Hills for more information or to schedule a free consultation.
+Give us a call at Snoring & CPAP Solutions LLC office in Lake County for more information or to schedule a free consultation.